 Chaplain, (x4033).
-A chaplain is available on campus to foster spiritual growth in students' lives.
-Our chaplain serves to provide spiritual counsel, enable students in ministry and promote a spiritual environment on campus through the student-led Campus Ministries organization.
-Under the direction of the chaplain, Campus Ministries coordinates various services, ministry opportunities, programs and special events.
-The chaplain's office is located in the Student Services suite on the main floor of the Administration Building.
+Burman University has two chaplains available on campus to foster spiritual growth in students' lives.
+Our chaplains serve to provide spiritual counsel, enable students in ministry and promote a spiritual environment on campus through the student-led Campus Ministries organization.
+Under the direction of the chaplains, Campus Ministries coordinates various services, ministry opportunities, programs and special events.
+Their office is in the Student Services suite on the main floor of the Administration Building.